HadrienG2/code-that-counts/src/simd-portability.md

 {{#include ../counter/src/lib.rs:multiversion_sse2}}
 ```

+...and by sprinkling `#[cfg(target_feature = "sse2")]` in all the places where
-...and just like that, we get rid of our "supports SSE2" assumption by using our
+we have used SSE2-specific functionality before, we can get rid of our "supports
-previous optimal SSE2 implementation where SSE2 is supported, and our previous
+SSE2" assumption by using our previous optimal SSE2 implementation where SSE2 is
-optimal scalar implementation where SSE2 is not supported.
-It may not be
+supported, and our previous optimal scalar implementation where SSE2 is not
+supported.

-optimally tuned for, say, an ARM chip, but at least it will run.
-The only caveat
+The end result may not be optimally tuned for, say, an ARM chip, but at least it
+will run.
+Tuning can be taken care of later through more cfg directives as
+more hardware becomes available for testing.

-is that users of older x86 hardware will need to adjust their compiler options
+The biggest caveat of this approach is that users of older x86 hardware will
-to benefit from this, as we'll demonstrate next.
+need to adjust their compiler options to benefit from it, as we'll demonstrate
+next.

 ## Scaling up